mattbellis/PHYS-3330/raw-content/lab1new-raw.md

 ***IMPORTANT NOTES:***

--   Even though this button is called "measure," the real measurement is already being done to display the line on the screen.
+-   Even though this button is called "Measure," the real measurement is already being done to display the line on the screen.

 -   The scope stores the real measurements of voltage and time in an internal log.